DevExpress-Examples/blazor-dxgrid-bind-to-instant-feedback-data-source/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to bind the component to an Instant Feedback data source and enable edit operations

 This example demonstrates how to use the [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/) data access technology to bind the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) component to an [Instant Feedback data source](https://docs.devexpress.com/Blazor/403737/grid/bind-to-data#large-data-server-mode-sources).
-In the example, the Grid component allows you to add, edit, and delete data rows and validates input data.
+In the example, you can add, edit, and delete data rows in the Grid component.
+The Grid validates input data and displays error messages.

 ![Bind the Grid to an Instant Feedback Data Source](bind-to-instant-feedback-data-source.png)